shangtai/UCI-HAR-Dataset/CodeBook.md

 - mean(): Mean value
 - std(): Standard deviation

-In the original data, there are other features such as meanFreq() and angle(), but we only retain those variables that uses mean() and std()
+In the original data, there are other features such as meanFreq() and angle(), but we only retain those variables that use mean() and std()

 ### Process of Data Cleaning